Last Updated on November 8, 2021 by Ran

 Behind Teacher’s Camp

-From the outside, Baguio’s Teacher’s Camp is seen as a premier events and training center for professionals, especially teachers, from all around the Philippines.
-Built in 1908 to serve this purpose for American ‘Thomasite’ teachers, the camp has already seen countless of stories, both of success and horror alike.
+From the outside, Baguio’s Teacher’s Camp is seen as a premier event and training center for professionals, especially teachers, from all around the Philippines.
+Built in 1908 to serve this purpose for American ‘Thomasite’ teachers, the camp has already seen countless stories, both of success and horror alike.

 My Personal Experience